lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/nanosheared-electrolyte.rst

 ..  container:: justify

     The objective of this tutorial is to use molecular dynamics and simulate an electrolyte sheared by two walls.
-The velocity profile of the electrolyte will be extracted.
+Some properties of the fluid, such the time averaged velocity profile will be extracted.

-    This tutorial illustrates some aspects of
-    combining a fluid and a solid in the same simulation.
+    This tutorial illustrates some important aspects of combining a fluid and a solid in the same simulation.

-    All inputs and data files can be found on the Github repository of LAMMPStutorials.

 .. include:: ../contact/recommand-lj.rst